into the great white sands | PUBLISHED MARCH 2018

 This is Craig Varjabedian’s eleventh book of photographs.
 His most recent UNM Press book, Landscape Dreams: A New Mexico Portrait, won the prestigious New Mexico–Arizona book award.
 Based in Santa Fe, he photographs throughout the American West and teaches at Eloquent Light Photography Workshops.

-Coming Spring 2018 from the University of New Mexico Press, Albuquerque.
+Published April 2018 by the University of New Mexico Press, Albuquerque.